intelligent-environments-lab/CityLearn/docs/source/ui.rst

 * Web app: https://citylearnui.netlify.app/ (free hosted version — not recommended for sensitive/personal data)
 * Open-source code: https://github.com/Soft-CPS-Research-Group/citylearn-ui

-You can check a tutorial at the official CityLearn [website](https://intelligent-environments-lab.github.io/CityLearn/ui.html), in the CityLearn UI repository [README](https://github.com/Soft-CPS-Research-Group/citylearn-ui), or at the help [tooltip of the oficial webapp](https://citylearn-ui.netlify.app/admin/help).
+You can check a tutorial at the official CityLearn `website <https://intelligent-environments-lab.github.io/CityLearn/ui.html>`_, in the CityLearn UI repository `README <https://github.com/Soft-CPS-Research-Group/citylearn-ui>`_, or at the help `tooltip of the official webapp <https://citylearnui.netlify.app/admin/help>`_.

 **Compatibility:** This version of the UI currently supports CityLearn v2.4.3 simulation data.

-**Developed by:** José, a member of the [SoftCPS](https://www2.isep.ipp.pt/softcps/), Software for Cyber-Physical Systems research group (ISEP, Portugal) in collaboration with the Intelligent Environments Lab, University of Texas at Austin.
+**Developed by:** José, a member of the `SoftCPS <https://www2.isep.ipp.pt/softcps/>`_, Software for Cyber-Physical Systems research group (ISEP, Portugal) in collaboration with the Intelligent Environments Lab, University of Texas at Austin.

 Exporting Data From CityLearn into CityLearn UI
 ===============================================